 A few interchangeable examples are skirt steak, flank steak, hanger steak, and flat iron steak.

-- Use a charcoal chimney starter – As we are going to grill our marinaded flap meat, we need intense heat to quickly grill this thin piece of beef.
+- If using charcoal, use a charcoal chimney starter – As we are going to grill our marinated flap meat, we need intense heat to quickly grill this thin piece of beef.
 And nothing does the job better than a charcoal chimney starter for preparing your coals.
-Simply fill the chimney with charcoal briquettes, put newspaper in the bottom, light the newspaper, and in 15 minutes, your hot coals are ready to go; no lighter fluid to ruin the taste of our delectable, marinated flap meat.
-Of course, if you use a gas grill, ignore this step.
-But remember it the next time you use a charcoal grill!
+Simply fill the chimney with charcoal briquettes, put newspaper in the bottom, light the newspaper, and in 15 minutes, your hot coals are ready to go; no lighter fluid to ruin the taste of our steak.

 - Let the meat rest – This is one of the most important steps you can take to ensure your flap meat will be tender and juicy in the middle.
 Let the meat rest on your cutting board for at least 10 minutes before cutting into it.
 This allows the juices to redistribute inside the meat.
 If you cut the meat too soon, all the delicious juice will just run onto your cutting board, leaving your hard-earned grilled flap meat dry and chewy.